-5 Strategies to Efficiently Collect Outstanding Invoices
+Outstanding Invoice: Meaning & 5 Strategies to Collect Them

 As you know, cash is crucial to planning your growth consistently and making investments in resources that will help you scale, even if you're a small business.
-Overdue payments mean less cash and therefore, less growth.
+Outstanding payments mean less cash and therefore, less growth.
 Non-payment situations can even mean bigger trouble.

 Good news, at Upflow we're dedicated to getting you paid on time!
 Check out our intuitive A/R automation software.